glorylaw/flutterwavetask/Readme.md

 ## Endpoint 2 http://localhost:7000/resolve/:accountNumber , the accountNumber should be the accountNumber you are looking for  in the database

 ## Endpoint 3 http://localhost:7000/retrieve this will retrieve all accounts

+## For the hosted link the link is https://goorbank.onrender.com/

+For the first enpoinnt use the link /create this is a post request so you wont find any data

+for the second enpoint use the link above /resolve/accountnumber please do not add :

+for the third endpoint which returns all account use the link above /retrieve